How to Make the Supercorder Straight Flute

 Pillars (AKA Posts)

-Since the axle rod has to be inserted from one end, the easy end is the top for the ring keys and the G/E keys, and the lower end for the F/F# keys.
-The threaded post should be at the other end.
+Since the axle rod has to be inserted from one end... the easy end is the top for the ring keys and the G/E keys, and the lower end for the F/F# keys.
+The threaded post should be the one at the other end.

 Axle Rods

-The axle rods are of hard piano wire, [diameter].
+The axle rods are of hard piano wire. ("Spring Steel", is it?)
+The ones I used measured about 2.36 mm diameter according to my micrometer calipers.
 They each go between two posts.
 They are the pivot around which the keys rotate when pressed.
 One end must be threaded to match its post.
-The other end needs a slot cut into it with a very fine saw so the axle can be turned in and tightened with a tiny screwdriver.
+The other end needs a slot cut into it with a very fine saw (hobby shop) so the axle can be turned in and tightened with a tiny slot screwdriver.
 The threads and slot are hard cutting in the hard steel.
+I must have used the finest saw to cut the slots.
+I threaded one post and the rod end with #4-40 threads. (metric: try 2.5 mm O.D. threads?)

 F/F# keys - 60 mm